gee-community/ee-LandsatLinkr/README.md

 ```

 3. Use the inspector to view the time series at a given point.
 You can check the time series chart in the Inspector window, making sure there is not a step function at or around 1984.

+4. If you discover unexpected issues with the data for certain years or see any of the issues detailed below (coming soon), return to Script Step 3 and try to identify the image(s) causing the problem and add their IDs to the list of images to exclude of the relevant year(s).
+If you find images to newly exclude, you will need to re-run Script Steps 4 through 7.
+Prior to re-running these steps, you'll need to delete the existing image assets for this WRS-1 tile ID.
+This [LandsatLinkr Asset Manager Script](https://gist.github.com/jdbcode/36f5a04329d5d85c43c0408176c51e6d) (also linked earlier) has some code to automate deletion from the appropriate asset folders; follow the steps below.

+    1. Open the [LandsatLinkr Asset Manager Script](https://gist.github.com/jdbcode/36f5a04329d5d85c43c0408176c51e6d) and click Open in Colab to open the script as a python notebook
+    2. Run the first code block to authenticate to the EE Python API (you'll be asked to open a link with your EE account and then to copy/paste the access code)
+    3. Set `wrs-granule-1` to your study area's WRS-1 tile ID (same as the WRS_1_GRANULE variable in your EE script)
+    4. Set `project_dir` to 'users/your_EE_username/LandTrendr'
+    5. Run the second and third code blocks
+    6. Run the code blocks titled 'Remove MSS WRS-1 to WRS-2 images' and 'Remove MSS WRS-1 to TM images'
+    7. Check your Assets tab to see that the following folders are empty:
+        * users/your_EE_username/LandTrendr/your_WRS_tile_ID/WRS1_to_TM
+        * users/your_EE_username/LandTrendr/your_WRS_tile_ID/WRS1_to_WRS2
+        * users/your_EE_username/LandTrendr/your_WRS_tile_ID/ (empty except for the 'ref' image and the folders listed above)

 ### Script Step 8.
 Run Landtrendr on the entire time series